What Fuel Do Indy Cars Use

 Impact On Speed And Efficiency

-The type of fuel and how much is used affects the car’s speed.
-Rich fuel mixtures give more power but use fuel fast.
+Rich fuel mixtures give more power but burn fuel faster.
 Lean mixtures save fuel but reduce power.
-Teams find the best mix to keep cars quick and lasting longer.
+Teams find the best mix to keep cars quick while lasting longer between pit stops.
+Drivers also adjust their driving style — lifting early into corners, coasting under yellow flags — to save fuel on certain parts of the track.

 Pit Stops And Fuel Management

-Environmental Impact Of Indycar Fuel
+Environmental Impact Of IndyCar Fuel

 Benefits Of Ethanol